purv2100/Simplii21/README.md

-this repository is our team's work for september
+This repository is our team's work for september